webrpc/gen-golang/README.md

 As you can see, the `-target` supports default `golang`, any git URI, or a local folder :)

 ### Set custom template variables
-Change any of the following values by passing `-Option="Value"` CLI flag to `webrpc-gen`.
+Change any of the following values by passing `-option="Value"` CLI flag to `webrpc-gen`.

 | webrpc-gen -option   | Description                | Default value              |
 |----------------------|----------------------------|----------------------------|